-- 6.3.18 To ensure that adequate records are maintained for all capital contracts. - 6.3.19 To monitor expenditure throughout the year against the approved programme. - 6.3.20 To submit capital monitoring reports to both the Chief Constable's Executive Team and the Police and Crime Commissioner on a regular basis throughout the year.
+- 6.3.21 To ensure that adequate records are maintained for all capital contracts. - 6.3.22 To monitor expenditure throughout the year against the approved budget. - 6.3.23 To submit capital monitoring reports to both the Chief Constable's Executive Team and the Police and Crime Commissioner on a regular basis throughout the year.
 These reports are to be based on the most recently available financial information.
-The reports shall be in a format agreed by the Police and Crime Commissioner and Treasurer. - 6.3.21 To prepare a business case for all new capital schemes for submission to the Police and Crime Commissioner for consultation and approval.
+The reports shall be in a format agreed by the Police and Crime Commissioner and Treasurer. - 6.3.24 To prepare a business case for all new capital schemes for submission to the Police and Crime Commissioner for consultation and approval.
 Amendments to the programme increasing its overall cost must demonstrate how such changes are to be funded.

-- 6.3.22 To report on the outturn of capital expenditure as part of the annual report on the statutory accounts. - 6.3.23 As part of the annual revenue budgeting process to review the funding proposals for the capital programme to take account of the current economic circumstances and if necessary make revised funding proposals to the Police and Crime Commissioner.
+6.3.25 To report on the outturn of capital expenditure as part of the annual report on the statutory accounts.

+6.3.26 As part of the annual revenue budgeting process to review the funding proposals for the capital programme to take account of the current economic circumstances and if necessary make revised funding proposals to the Police and Crime Commissioner.